Algae: It's green, gross and one of your pond's most unwelcome guests.But what is it exactly, and how did it get there?

 The Bottom Line

 If you have string algae, add more plants to your pond.
 If you have green water, add beneficial bacteria.
-Be careful using any other products marketed for killing algae.
+Be careful using algaecides because they are many negative short term and long term side effects and can harm your fish and your happy ecosystem.